Daimler requests court injunction against French sales ban

-STUTTGART German automaker Daimler (DAIGn.DE) will ask France's Council of State, the highest administrative court in the country, to lift a ban on sales of certain Mercedes-Benz models.
+STUTTGART Aug 2 German automaker Daimler will ask France's Council of State, the highest administrative court in the country, to lift a ban on sales of certain Mercedes-Benz models.

 "We're confident that there will be a ruling shortly," the company said in a statement sent to Reuters, confirming it will submit a temporary injunction against the ban.